Kattenelvis/Obsidian-Vault-master/Book Idea (AI Safety textbook)/3. Narrow AI Models/Meaning Language.md

-Goertzel on post-language and direct telepathic communication.
+Goertzel on post-language and direct telepathic communication with the help of future technology.